iamVP7/mozwebext_book/manuscript/_generated/pandoc/WebExtension_search.md

 createMenu();

 function createMenu() {
-// Get the list of Seach Engine browser.search.get().then(buildContextMenu);
+// Get the list of search Engine browser.search.get().then(buildContextMenu);
 }
 ```

-So our First step we are going to do in the background is to fetch the serach engine and once we are done with fetching we are going to build the context menu.
+So our First step we are going to do in the background is to fetch the search engine and once we are done with fetching we are going to build the context menu.

 Whenever the script is loaded, the very first method  **createMenu()** is called.